styblope/xsld-operator/README.md

   useCapLRUEvictor:
 ```

-`DataGrid` Status returns the online status of the data grid
+`DataGrid` Status returns the online status of the data grid.

 ## Usage